renzoqtr/Protractor_UI_Test/README.md

 # Protractor_UI_Test
-Protractor UI Test Examples and Exercises By using protractor, page object arquitecture and so on
+Protractor UI Test Examples and Exercises By using protractor, jasmine, page object arquitecture and so on :)